Lightnet/bevysandbox/docs/design.md

 # Information:
-  To build module components is not easy task.
+  Bevy Engine has module design components.
+It would required editor, debug and game to work correctly.

-  It would required some editor, debug and game to work correctly.
+  As well some basic components for debug tools to make sure they are visible.

-  It would required some basic component for debug tools to make sure they are visible.
-For example is lights, camera, physics shapes and other things that are not render or render objects.
+  For example is lights, camera, physics shapes and other things that are not visible for handler for transform, rotation and need hepler.

-  Need to buiild some primitive mesh, texture, material and other things.
+  Need to buiild some common primitive meshs, textures, materials and other things.

-  It would required some basic common components.
+  Idea base on minecraft.
+As it can be edit live world and server and client.

-  Idea base on game master build the world live.
   By using the peer to peer object checks as well block data.

   Need some predefined material and objects.